Dvar Torah Outliner

 Retrieve the Parasha

 Our first step is to use the Calendars API to retrieve the weekly Parasha.
 We'll hit the endpoint here without any customizations.
-If you look at the documentation for this endpoint, you'll see it's highly customizable based on tradition, location, and cycles of readings.
-For the sake of this example though, we'll stick with the basics.
+If you look at the documentation for this endpoint, you'll see that it is highly customizable based on tradition, location, and cycles of readings.
+For the sake of this example, we'll stick with the basics.

 url = "https://www.sefaria.org/api/calendars"